Dynamic CoVaR Modeling and Estimation: Applied Systemic Risk Forecasting for US G-SIBs

-Table~\ref{tab:ApplForecastingResults} presents results on the forecast performance of all 12 models.
+Table~\ref{tab:ApplForecastingResults} presents results on the forecasting performance of all 12 models.
 For the VaR, we report the average VaR score (multiplied by 10 for better readability) using the first component of \eqref{eq:loss}, its rank among the different models, and the ``hits'' as the percentage of days where the loss is larger than the VaR forecast, $X_t \ge \widehat \VaR_{t,\beta}$.
-For the CoVaR, we report the average CoVaR score using the second component \eqref{eq:loss} (multiplied by 1000 for better readability), the corresponding rank, and the CoVaR hits defined as the percentage of days where $Y_t \ge \widehat \CoVaR_{t,\alpha\mid\beta}$ among all days with a VaR hit, i.e., the $t$ where $X_t \ge \widehat \VaR_{t,\beta}$.
-The VaR forecast should ideally be exceeded with probability $1-\beta=5\%$, and on those days the CoVaR forecast should be exceeded with probability $1-\alpha = 5\%$.
-The last two columns of Table~\ref{tab:ApplForecastingResults} report results for the previously described one and a half-sided test of \cite{FH21}.
+For the CoVaR, we report the average CoVaR score using the second component in \eqref{eq:loss} (multiplied by 1000 for better readability), the corresponding rank, and the CoVaR hits defined as the percentage of days where $Y_t \ge \widehat \CoVaR_{t,\alpha\mid\beta}$ among all days with a VaR hit, i.e., the $t$ where $X_t \ge \widehat \VaR_{t,\beta}$.
+The VaR forecast should ideally be exceeded with probability $1-\beta=5\%$, and---on those days---the CoVaR forecast should be exceeded with probability $1-\alpha = 5\%$.
+Hence, for reasonable VaR and CoVaR forecasts we expect the numbers in the two ``hits'' columns of Table~\ref{tab:ApplForecastingResults} to be close to 5.
+The last two columns of Table~\ref{tab:ApplForecastingResults} report results for the previously described one and a half-sided test of \cite{FH24}.
 There we use ``DCC-t-Chol'' as the baseline model, and report the test's $p$-value together with the resulting zone of their extended traffic light system.
-For each considered asset $X_t$, we sort the table rows (i.e., the models) according to their CoVaR loss, as the CoVaR forecasts are of main interest in this section.
+For each considered asset $X_t$, we sort the table rows (i.e., the models) according to their CoVaR score, as the CoVaR forecasts are of main interest in this section.

-Overall, we find a superior forecasting performance of the CoCAViaR models for all five employed assets for $X_t$ compared to the DCC models.
-While the rankings of the VaR scores vary over the different assets, their superior forecasting performance is more substantial for the CoVaR.
-This is supported by CoVaR hits (corresponding to unconditional forecast calibration) much closer to the nominal level of $5\%$ than the DCC models, whose hit frequencies are almost all above $10\%$.
-While none of the CoCAViaR models are significantly outperformed by being in the red or orange zones, some significantly outperform the baseline DCC model and are located in the green and grey zones.
-Also notice that among the CoCAViaR models, the SAV-full specification (not covered by our framework) often performs the poorest.
-Therefore, our modeling framework \eqref{eqn:GeneralModel} seems to be sufficiently general to capture the salient features of (systemic) risk evolution through time.